 The community of Dyess, Arkansas stands to welcome music fans gladly with the opening of the Historic Dyess Colony: Boyhood Home of Johnny Cash – a project undertaken by Arkansas State University’s Arkansas Heritage Sites program.

-The property is currently set to officially open August 16 to the general public.
+The property officially opened August 16 to the general public.
 The restoration of both properties has been spearheaded by Dr. Ruth Hawkins, director of Arkansas Heritage Sites at Arkansas State University.
 Hawkins considers the home a keystone in work the program has done to enrich and uplift the eastern portion of the state.

 “While the Arkansas Delta is poor economically, it has a rich heritage,” Hawkins stated.
 “At ASU, we are attempting to develop that heritage as a way to spur new investment in rural communities.
 Our sites are catalysts for bringing businesses back into dying downtown areas and creating new tourism-related businesses.”